Hypernetworks: cluster synchronisation is a higher-order effect: Hypernetworks and their admissible maps

 In the remainder of this section, we describe balanced partitions and synchrony subspaces in hypernetwork systems.
 Consider a partition $P=\{V_1, \ldots, V_C\}$ (also called {\it colouring}) of the vertices $V$ of a hypernetwork ${\rm \bf N}$ with the property that whenever $v_1, v_2 \in V_c$ are in the same element of the partition, then they are of the same vertex-type.
 We can then define the polysynchrony space

-This is the subspace of the total phase space of the hypernetwork dynamical system on which the states of two cells are synchronised when these cells belong to the same element of the partition $P$.
+on which the states of two vertices are synchronised when these vertices belong to the same element of the partition $P$.
 When the polysynchrony space is dynamically invariant for any $\NN$-admissible map, we say it is \emph{robust}.

 In \Cref{def:balanced} we define what it means for a partition to be {\it balanced}.
-This notion can be read as the partition being compatible with the hypernetwork structure, and it is the obvious generalisation of the corresponding notion for coupled cell networks. \Cref{mainthr} in \Cref{sec:synchrony} below states that a partition of the cells is balanced if and only if ${\rm Syn}_P$ is robust.
+This notion can be read as the partition being compatible with the hypernetwork structure, and it is the obvious generalisation of the corresponding notion for coupled cell networks \noter{(cf. Def.
+7.1 in \cite{Golubitsky.2006})}. \Cref{mainthr} in \Cref{sec:synchrony} below states that a partition of the cells is balanced if and only if ${\rm Syn}_P$ is robust.

-\begin{defi} A partition $P=\{V_1, \ldots, V_C\}$ of the vertices in a hypernetwork ${\bf N}$ is {\it balanced} if for all $v_1, v_2 \in V_c$ in the same element of the partition we have \begin{enumerate}[label=\textbf{\arabic*}.] \item $v_1$ and $v_2$ have the same vertex-type, i.e., $P$ is a refinement of the partition into vertex-types; \item there is a hyperedge-type-preserving bijection $\alpha: t^{-1}(v_1) \to t^{-1}(v_2)$ such that for every hyperedge $h_1\in t^{-1}(v_1)$ of order $k$ and every source index $1\leq i\leq k$, the sources $s_i(h_1), s_i(\alpha(h_1)) \in V_d$ are also in the same element of the partition. \end{enumerate} \end{defi} \begin{ex} In \Cref{smallexample}, the partition $P=\{v_0, v_1, v_2\}\cup \{w_0, w_1\}$ of the cells in the hypernetwork is balanced.
-As a matter of fact, all cells $v_0, v_1, v_2$ receive \mbox{(hyper-)edges} from some $v_i$, which are all in the same element of the partition.
-Similarly, the cells $w_0, w_1$ receive one edge from themselves, which are in the same element of the partition, and three hyperedges of order $2$ with source cells $v_i, v_j$, which are also all in the same element of the partition.
+\begin{definition} A partition $P=\{V_1, \ldots, V_C\}$ of the vertices in a hypernetwork ${\bf N}$ is {\it balanced} if for all $v_1, v_2 \in V_c$ in the same element of the partition we have \begin{enumerate}[label=\textbf{\arabic*}.] \item $v_1$ and $v_2$ have the same vertex-type, i.e., $P$ is a refinement of the partition into vertex-types; \item there is a hyperedge-type-preserving bijection $\alpha: t^{-1}(v_1) \to t^{-1}(v_2)$ such that for every hyperedge $h_1\in t^{-1}(v_1)$ of order $k$ and every source index $1\leq i\leq k$, the sources $s_i(h_1), s_i(\alpha(h_1)) \in V_d$ are also in the same element of the partition. \end{enumerate} \end{definition} \begin{ex} In \Cref{smallexample}, the partition $P=\{v_0, v_1, v_2\}\cup \{w_0, w_1\}$ of the vertices in the hypernetwork is balanced.
+As a matter of fact, all vertices $v_0, v_1, v_2$ receive \mbox{(hyper-)edges} from some $v_i$, which are all in the same element of the partition.
+Similarly, the vertices $w_0, w_1$ receive one edge from themselves, which are in the same element of the partition, and three hyperedges of order $2$ with source vertices $v_i, v_j$, which are also all in the same element of the partition. \noter{In fact, $P$ is the partition into vertex types, which is balanced for any hypernetwork.}

 In accordance with \Cref{mainthr} in \Cref{sec:synchrony} below, one observes from the equations presented in \Cref{smallexample_vf} that the cluster synchrony space